 REDEMPTION...
-The Town reserves the right, at its option, to redeem Certificates having stated maturities on and after February 15, 2024, in whole or in part in principal amounts of \$5,000 or any integral multiple thereof, on February 15, 2023, or any date thereafter, at the par value thereof plus accrued interest to the date fixed for redemption.
+The Town reserves the right, at its option, to redeem Certificates having stated maturities on and after February 15, 2025, in whole or in part in principal amounts of \$5,000 or any integral multiple thereof, on February 15, 2024, or any date thereafter, at the par value thereof plus accrued interest to the date fixed for redemption.

 SEPARATE ISSUES . . .
-The Certificates are being offered by the Town concurrently with the "Town of Addison, Texas, General Obligation Bonds, Series 2013" (the "Tax-Exempt Bonds"), "Town of Addison, Texas, General Obligation Bonds, Series 2013A" (the "AMT Bonds") and "Town of Addison, Texas, General Obligation Bonds, Taxable Series 2013B" (the "Taxable Bonds"), under a common Official Statement, and such Certificates, Tax-Exempt Bonds, AMT Bonds, and Taxable Bonds are hereinafter sometimes referred to collectively as the "Obligations."
-The Certificates, Tax-Exempt Bonds, AMT Bonds and Taxable Bonds are separate and distinct securities offerings being issued and sold independently except for the common Official Statement, and, while the Obligations share certain common attributes, each issue is separate from the other and should be reviewed and analyzed independently, including the type of obligation being offered, its terms for payment, the security for its payment, the rights of the holders, the federal, state or local tax consequences of the purchase, ownership or disposition of the Obligations and other features.
+The Certificates are being offered by the Town concurrently with the "Town of Addison, Texas, General Obligation Bonds, Series 2014" (the "Tax-Exempt Bonds") and the "Town of Addison and Texas, General Obligation Refunding Bonds, Series 2014 (AMT)" (the "AMT Bonds"), under a common Official Statement, and such Certificates, Tax-Exempt Bonds and AMT Bonds are hereinafter sometimes referred to collectively as the "Obligations."
+The Certificates, Tax-Exempt Bonds and AMT Bonds are separate and distinct securities offerings being issued and sold independently except for the common Official Statement, and, while the Obligations share certain common attributes, each issue is separate from the other and should be reviewed and analyzed independently, including the type of obligation being offered, its terms for payment, the security for its payment, the rights of the holders, the federal, state or local tax consequences of the purchase, ownership or disposition of the Obligations and other features.

-LEGALITY...
-The Certificates are offered for delivery when, as and if issued and received by the Underwriters and subject to the approving opinion of the Attorney General of Texas and the opinion of Bracewell & Giuliani LLP, Bond Counsel, Dallas, Texas (see Appendix C, "Forms of Bond Counsel's Opinions").
-Certain legal matters will be passed upon for the Underwriters by their counsel Fulbright & Jaworski LLP, Dallas, Texas, a member of Norton Rose Fulbright.
+LEGALITY ...
+The Certificates are offered for delivery when, as and if issued and received by the Initial Purchaser and subject to the approving opinion of the Attorney General of Texas and the opinion of Bracewell & Giuliani LLP, Bond Counsel, Dallas, Texas (see Appendix C, "Forms of Bond Counsel's Opinions").